-Thought leaders.
-They’ve become the superheroes and rock stars of today.
+Yet thought leaders have become the disruptors, the non-conformists, and superhero rock stars of today.

 But what is everyone really seeking when they see one of these superstars?
 Attention?
 Likes?
 Adoration?
 Followers?